karaul/fitplotter/README.md

 ## Usage

 Press button "Choose file" and select a \*.fit file to analyse.
 In the Garmin unit,  \*.fit files are in the folder "activities", which can be seen when you connect Garmin  with PC via USB.
 Or you can download your fit files from Garmin Connect.
-Also, you can play with \*.fit files located for the demonstration purpose in the folder "examples"
+Also, you can play with \*.fit files located for the demonstration purpose in the folder "examples".

-If everything works fine, after you open the *.fit file, you will a graph on the left and map on the right.
-Few screenshots are in the folder screenshots.
-Play with droplist x-axis, y-axis, automode/manual add.
-Zoom area in the lefft graph adn see averaged on the right map.
+If everything works fine, after you open the *.fit file, you will see a graph on the left and map on the right.
+Few screenshots are in the folder "screenshots".
+Play with droplists: x-axis, y-axis, automode/manual add.
+Zoom area in the left graph and then see the averaged over the zoomed area on the right map.
 Click on the legend with different choice in the bottom droplist.

 ## How it works